-Biosfera do Amor is one of my favorite places to stay in Santo Antao.
-It is completely isolated thus it is perfect for travellers that are seeking peace or that want to be close to several hiking trails.
+Biosfera Amor do dia is one of my favorite places to stay in Santo Antao.
+It is completely isolated, thus it is perfect for travelers that are seeking peace or that want to be close to several hiking trails.

-Biosfera do Amor is a hostel offering private rooms as well.
-My favorite part is breakfast: they do their own bread, served with homemade butter and jams!
+Biosfera Amor do dia is a hostel offering private rooms as well.
+My favorite part was their breakfast.
+They make their own bread, served with homemade butter and jams!
 A delight!
 When you do the Old Road, I recommend to stop by for a quick coffee or herbal tea.

-On a sunny da,y Biosfera do Amor has the best views on the neighbor island Sao Vicente.
+On a sunny day, Biosfera Amor do dia has the best views on the neighbor island of Sao Vicente.

-From the Biosfera do Amor you drive 10 minutes to the next village from which you can hike up to the top of Pico da Cruz.
-With its 1580 metres, it is the second highest of Santo Antao.
+From the Biosfera Amor do dia, you drive 10 minutes to the next village from which you can hike up to the top of Pico da Cruz.
+With its 1580 meters, it is the second-highest of Santo Antao.

 Delgadim – Delgandinho

 View this post on Instagram